Please ensure Javascript is enabled for purposes of website accessibility

 • Sort items into zones: tools, sports equipment, seasonal decorations, automotive supplies.

-• Get rid of broken tools, dried-out paint cans, and chemicals you no longer need (dispose of hazardous materials at an approved Orange County drop-off location).
+• Get rid of broken tools, dried-out paint cans, and chemicals you no longer need.
+Dispose of hazardous materials at an approved Orange County Household Hazardous Waste Collection Center.

 • Donate sports gear and outdoor equipment your family has outgrown.